vkacherov/event-driven-arch-examples/storage-subfolder/README.md

 # Cloud Storage subfolder example
-This example show how to setup an event listener for a Google Cloud Storage bucket that matches object creation in the specific subfolder.
+This example show how to setup an [Eventarc](https://cloud.google.com/eventarc) listener for a Google Cloud Storage bucket to trigger on object creation in a specific subfolder.

 ## Setup
 ### Local Environment settings